sapnakhandelwal/Hollywood-Profitable-Movies/README.md

 1. Dataset was quite clean with very fewer null values.
 2. Basic Exploratory Analysis in R was quite straight forward.
 3. Column names was not appropriate so I have changed few column names.
 4. Dataset have good number of numeric columns, so I was able to create 4 Dashboards.
 More dashboards are possible.

 Analysis Flow -
 a.
 Data was first imported in RStudio.
 b.
 Initial Exploratory Analysis is done.
-(Dimension 74*8)
+(Dimension 74 by 8)
 c.
 Missing values have been found.
 d.
 Dropped the missing values.
-(New Dimension 70*8)
+(New Dimension 70 by 8)
 e.
 Scatter Plot and Bar Chart have been created in R.
 f.
 Cleaned data is exported.
 g.
 Cleaned Data (named clean_df) from R is being imported in Power BI.

 I have written few DAX functions in order to create few charts.
 1. Year Count – Which count the number of times particular year appears
 2. Yearly Profit – In order to find year wise profit